programmfabrik/fylr-gitbook/for-system-administrators/migration/restore.md

 ### `--upload-versions`

-Set to `true`, to not produce local preview versions, but instead upload the source versions.
-The upload method `--file-api` is used for versions the same way as for the original.
+Set to `true`, to not produce local preview versions, but instead upload/link the source versions.

+The upload method `--file-api` is used for versions the same way as for the original file.

+{% hint style="info" %}
+* If `put` or `rput` is used, the versions are copied from the source instance, but no versions are produced
+* If `rput_leave` is used, the versions are linked by URL, and no files are copied to the target instance and no versions are produced
+{% endhint %}

 * type: `bool`
 * default: `false`